Pete (Red Dwarf): Part Two

 While running from the dinosaur he accidentally created Kryten throws the Time Wand to Bob the Skutter, who then gets eaten by Pete.
 After hiding in a room next to the cargo bay, Lister consults Holly who gives them the expert opinion of "You're finished".
 Meanwhile, in Pete's stomach, Bob presses buttons on the Time Wand which unfreezes everybody else on the ship.
-The Dwarfers then decide to make a cow curry with roughage in it.
+The Dwarfers then decide to make a cow vindaloo curry with roughage in it.
 After Pete eats it, they find out it was too hot for him.
 All the yelling from Pete gets the others caught.

 Lister and Rimmer are, for the fourth time, seen returning to Hollister's office.
-They find out that all of Hollister's favourite foods have been eaten by Pete who then burped, farted, vomited, and had a diarrhoea attack on the people who were trying to capture him (with Bob being ejected this way, landing on the Captain's head).
+They find out that all of Hollister's favourite foods (mint choc chip ice-cream, orange ice pops and Coca-Cola) have been eaten by Pete who then burped, farted, vomited, and had a diarrhoea attack on the people who were trying to capture him (with Bob being ejected this way, landing on the Captain's head).
 Hollister returns to them the Time Wand and tells them to turn Pete back into a bird.

 The Canaries are deployed to attempt to turn Pete the Dinosaur back into Pete the Sparrow.
 Then two inmates, Kill Crazy and Baxter, stop Lister and Rimmer and steal the Time Wand and accidentally put their bodies on a separate timeline than themselves.
 Kill Crazy and Baxter end up trying to beat Rimmer and Lister up but nothing happens to them.